SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/backup-database-containers/README.md

 [<img src="./images/export_040.png" width="500" />](./images/export_040.png)

 3.4.
-Go to SAP HANA Database Explorer and log in with an HDI Container (Group) Admin of thec container you want to export.
+Go to SAP HANA Database Explorer and log in with an HDI Container (Group) Admin of the database container you want to export (see Prerequisites section).

 [<img src="./images/export_050.png" width="500" />](./images/export_050.png)